 HGH plays a huge role in human growth.
-In children HGH deficiency leads to abnormally slow growth, noticeably short stature but with normal proportions.
+In children, HGH deficiency leads to abnormally slow growth, noticeably short stature but with normal proportions.
 To establish HGH deficiency, the diagnosis process involves a series of pituitary hormone level measurements.
-There is various CT and MRI and other tests to look for anomalies.
+There are CT and MRI examinations, as well as, other tests to look for anomalies.

 There are a lot of questions going through a parent’s mind once their child is diagnosed with HGH deficiency.
 Is it treatable?
 Does it have long-term effects on the child?
 What do I do next?

 What do low HGH levels mean?

-HGH deficiency in children means that the pituitary gland based at the base of the brain does not produce sufficient growth hormones.
+HGH deficiency in children means that the pituitary gland located at the base of the brain does not produce sufficient growth hormones.
 The hormones travel throughout the body to facilitate growth and other complex functionalities.
 If not in the right amount, the child develops at a relatively slow rate and the final height is reduced.

 What are the causes?

-A child can be born with the defect or acquire it as they grow.
-Most HGH deficiency cases are referred to as idiopathic– meaning the cause of such children onset growth hormone inadequacy is unknown.
+A child can be born with a defect or acquire it as they grow.
+Most HGH deficiency cases are referred to as idiopathic– meaning that the cause is unknown.

-Genetic or congenital HGH deficiency – means the problem originated from a certain gene involved with growth hormone production.
+Genetic or congenital HGH deficiency – means that the problem originates from a certain gene involved with growth hormone production.
 Genetic HGH deficiency is not typically passed on from parents to babies.
 However, experts state that babies born with certain defects like cleft palate are likely to suffer from HGH deficiency.

-Syndromic HGH deficiency – means the problem began when the child was still in the mother’s womb.
-The problem occurred during the baby’s brain development process where the pituitary gland failed to secret enough growth hormones.
+Syndromic HGH deficiency – means that the problem began when the child was still in the mother’s womb.
+The problem occurred during the baby’s brain development process where the pituitary gland failed to produce enough growth hormones.